WhatIsYourAlibi/cybersec/archer/honeypot.md

 2. **Password Entry**:
-   - When a user attempted to log in by entering credentials, the details (e.g., entered username/password) were captured and sent via Telegram.
+   - When a user attempted to log in by entering credentials, the details (password) were captured and sent via Telegram.
    - Notification included metadata like IP, timestamp, User-Agent and password.

      ![image](https://github.com/user-attachments/assets/1d7c011d-ed18-412c-8fb2-a848d26cb081)